Will I ever sleep again?

 CRADLEWISE

 Cradlewise is a self-learning crib that learns from your baby’s sleep patterns.
 The built-in baby monitor uses 3D image mapping technology that senses movement, posture, and changes in breath rate to understand your baby’s sleep patterns.
-You can see your baby’s sleep patterns through the analytics on the Cradlewise app.
 Like the SNOO, Cradlewise tracks your baby’s sleep sessions.
 In the Spring of 2023, Cradlewise rolled out a new-and-improved Sleep Insights dashboard that makes it easier than ever for parents to make data-informed decisions about their baby’s sleep schedule.

 Cradlewise Sleep Tracker